RetricSu/gw-gitcoin-instruction/src/conceptual-explainers/frameworks.md

 ## Godwoken

 Godwoken is a layer 2 rollup framework for use with the Nervos CKB layer 1 blockchain.
-When combined with the EVM-compatible Polyjuice framework, Solidity dapps can be run on Nervos' layer 2.
+When combined with the EVM-compatible Polyjuice framework, Solidity dApps can be run on Nervos' layer 2.

 Godwoken is highly flexible and extensible, allowing it to support optimistic rollups, and potentially other rollup methods such as ZK-rollups in the future.
 Godwoken currently uses Proof of Authority based consensus, but will add Proof of Stake as an alternative in the near future.